Crisis Line

 So, what does happen when you reach out to the Interior Crisis Line?

-When you call the Interior Crisis Line (1-888-353-2273) you will hear an automated message with additional information while your call is being connected to an available crisis line responder.
-You may hear some music while you are waiting for a crisis line responder.
-Once you are connected the crisis line responder will listen, provide emotional support and resources when appropriate.
+When you call a Crisis Line, you will hear an automated message with more information while your call is connected to an available crisis line responder.
+You may hear some music while waiting for a crisis line responder.
+Once you are connected the crisis line responder will listen, supply emotional support and resources when proper.

 It is free to reach out to us.

 Our crisis line responders are trained and caring individuals from our communities who are there to help you work through your crisis.
 Most of our crisis line responders are volunteers.
 No matter who you reach, you’ll be in great hands.
-The crisis line responder will listen, help you de-escalate your situation, and if needed connect provide you with other resources.
+The crisis line responder will listen, help you de-escalate your situation, and connect you with other resources if needed.